dandi/dandidav/doc/architecture.md

       present in all other responses.

-- If any error occurs during the processing of a request, it will almost always "bubble up" to `DandiDav::handle_request()`, which will log the error and convert it into either a 404 response or a 500 response, as appropriate.
+- If any error occurs during the processing of a request, it will almost always "bubble up" to [`DandiDav::handle_request()`][handle-request], which will log the error and convert it into either a 404 response or a 500 response, as appropriate.

     - Panics (which are handled by `axum`) should only ever occur if there is an actual bug in the code.